HandsOnDataViz/book/docs/HandsOnDataViz.md

-Heatmaps turn individual points into hotspots or clusters, allowing viewers to explore spatial distributions of events, such as areas of high and low population density, or high-crime areas.
+Heatmaps turn individual points into hotspots or clusters, allowing viewers to explore spatial distributions of events, such as areas of high and low population density or incidents of crime.
 Figure
 <a href="#fig:leaflet-heatmap">13.36</a> shows an interactive heatmap of
 bike theft locations in London between January and July 2020.
 The underlying data are coordinate locations for each reported bike theft,